 Beyond competing with the world’s leading retailers, Amazon now finds itself battling in many industries from media to spaceships with the top companies in the world such as Apple, Microsoft, Google, Tesla (SpaceX), Oracle, Netflix, and Disney in addition to Jeff Bezos’s political ambitions.

 Amazon will be here for a long time, but the pendulum has swung and their once-presumed world domination will have to wait.
-For the time being, there is room for hundreds of retailers to succeed.
+For the time being, there is room for hundreds of consumer goods retailers to succeed.